Sunday, December 18, 2016

 Another platformer?
 Yawn, let's check it out...

-Potsworth & Co is a cutesy platformer developed by Ben Walshaw for Hi-Tec Software (1992) and is based on a Hanna-Barbera cartoon (which I'd never heard of).
-I've just learnt that Potsworth is a dog who happens to have a group of kiddy mates - The Midnight Patrol.
-The story is that someone stole a sleep potion and broke it up throughout five worlds.
-It's up to the kids to return it to a Grand Dozer (whatever that is).
+Potsworth & Co is a cutesy platformer developed by Ben Walshaw for Hi-Tec Software (1992) and is based on a Hanna-Barbera cartoon series (which I'd never heard of before).
+I've only just learnt that Potsworth is a dog who happens to have a group of kiddy mates known as The Midnight Patrol (sounds a bit lame!).

-Each level is different and uses the other characters, who come with their own skills.
+Each level is different and features other characters, each with their own skills.

 Developers who care!

-Potsworth & Co offers a style similar to Doodlebug or Magic Boy but, don't let the comical visuals trick you, this game is not easy and very challenging.
-Each world features many hazards and, of course, a wide range of baddies who aimlessly walk back and forth doing their best to make life troublesome.
-There are also puzzles but these won't have you stumped, it's more like moving a block onto a switch panel (or a teddy bear!).
+Potsworth & Co offers a style similar to Doodlebug or Magic Boy, but don't let the comical visuals trick you; this game is challenging.
+Each world features many hazards and, of course, a wide range of baddies who walk back and forth aimlessly, doing their best to make life troublesome.
+There are also puzzles, but these won't stump you; it's more like moving a block onto a switch panel (or a teddy bear!).

 This isn't an easy-to-pick-up-and-play platformer, if I'm honest.
 I think it has a testing learning curve thanks to a difficulty level famous throughout the 8 and 16-bit era.
-Personally, I think a lot more lives should have been given by default and there are some parts of the later levels that are quite irritating.
-But all this is solved by having more lives or (cough) a trainer which means you're then able to enjoy this game fully.
+Personally, I think a lot more lives should have been given by default, and some parts of the later levels are quite irritating.
+But all this is solved by having more lives or (cough) a trainer, which means you can then enjoy this game fully.

-The joystick controls are superbly responsive so exploring is a breeze without any sluggishness.
-When you move onto a new level, the game changes your character which is unusual.
-I especially liked the third world where we play as a dog in a candy land - this is bursting with cool mechanics and is brilliant fun to explore.
+The joystick controls are superbly responsive, making exploration a breeze without sluggishness.
+When you move onto a new level, the game changes your character, which is unusual.
+I especially liked the third world, where we play as a dog in a candy land - this is bursting with cool mechanics and is brilliant.

 Let's see a screenshot of that stroppy-looking girl level I mentioned...

-No lame port here but there are... walking guns in a Ricky Dangerous world!
+No lame port here, but there are... walking guns in this Ricky Dangerous level!

 Model looks!